Newsletter Signup

 Add thyme and bay leaves

-If you love this creamy soup, take a look at our broccoli cheddar soup.
+More: If you love creamy soups, take a look at our broccoli cheddar soup.
 We use a similar method to make it!

 Substitutions for Gluten-Free, Vegetarian, and Vegan Diets

-This recipe is easy to adapt.
-Here’s how to change the recipe for specific diets:
+This creamy vegetable soup recipe is easy to adapt.
+Here’s how to substitute for different diets:

 • Gluten-free Vegetable Soup: Some store-bought stocks contain gluten.
 Look for stock or broth that mentions it is gluten-free on the packaging.
 You could also consider using homemade stock.